ARM-software/arm-trusted-firmware/docs/user-guide.rst

    compiling TF-A. Its value must be a numeric, and defaults to 0.
 See also, *Armv8 Architecture Extensions* in `Firmware Design`_.

--  ``ARM_PLAT_MT``: This flag determines whether the Arm platform layer has to cater for the multi-threading ``MT`` bit when accessing MPIDR.
-When this flag is set, the functions which deal with MPIDR assume that the ``MT`` bit in MPIDR is set and access the bit-fields in MPIDR accordingly.
-Default value of this flag is 0.
-Note that this option is not used on FVP platforms.

 -  ``BL2``: This is an optional build option which specifies the path to BL2 image for the ``fip`` target.
 In this case, the BL2 in the TF-A will not be built.